Mike Stojanović: Canada

 In 1983, he returned to Canada to play with the Hamilton Steelers in the newly formed Canadian Professional Soccer League.
-Stojanović recorded his first goal for the club in the debut match on 23 May 1983, against Edmonton Eagles.
+Stojanović recorded his first goal for the club in the debut match on 23 May 1983, against the Edmonton Eagles.
 Shortly after his first match, he received a lengthy suspension as he missed a practice session, but the suspension was later revoked.
 The Steelers would reach the championship finals in the playoffs where they were defeated by Edmonton.

 In 1992, Stojanović, aged 45, played for United Serbs FC based in Oshawa.

 International career

 Stojanović was 33 years old when he won his first cap with Canada's senior team on 15 September 1980 in Vancouver (a 4–0 win over New Zealand), scoring on his debut.
 He played in all of Canada's games in 1980 and 1981, a total of 15 times, scoring five goals.
 His final cap came in a 2–2 draw on 21 November 1981 versus Cuba in a 1982 World Cup qualification match in Tegucigalpa.

 Stojanović was inducted into the Canada Soccer Hall of Fame on 6 June 2009.

 As part of the Canadian Soccer Association's 2012 centennial celebration, Stojanović was honoured on the list of the top 100 men's footballers.